 Consider following questions if you’re not sure whether you’re speaking to a reputable debt collector:

-- Can they provide a validation notice?
+Can they provide a validation notice?
 Collectors are legally required to provide a validation notice saying how much you owe within five days of calling you.
+You can request validation or verification of the debt to make sure it’s legitimate and that you’re the person the collection agency is actually looking for.

 Afterwards, consider checking your credit report and credit accounts to make sure none of your bills are actually in collections.
 If you notice a problem or an error, reach out to your creditors as soon as possible.
 Or if your account really is in collections, reach out to the debt collection company.